xenago/libnss_shim/README.md

 ### Compatibility notes

 - Tested on Debian-based GNU/Linux distributions
-- Built for `amd64` architecture
+- Builds for `amd64` architecture
-- If `.deb` packages are not supported on the desired target platform, `libnss_shim` might be usable if the assets are installed as described in `Cargo.toml` prior to running the `debian/postinst`  script, but this has not been tested
+- If `.deb` packages are not supported on the desired target platform, `libnss_shim` might be usable if the `assets` as described in `Cargo.toml` are installed prior to running the `debian/postinst`  script, but this has not been tested
 - To request support for a different configuration, please create a GitHub Issue

 ### Installation steps